What is photogrammetry?

 Image angles

-In order to get orthoimages that easily normalize for uniform processing, the camera should be pointed straight down from the nadir (in drone-based photogrammetry, the nadir describes a perpendicular field of view to the ground or object).
+In order to get orthoimages that easily normalize for uniform processing, the camera should be pointed straight down from the nadir (photogrammetry, the nadir describes a perpendicular field of view to the ground or object, or described as the camera is pointed straight down).

 To avoid non-nadir images, it’s important to plan your flight with turns in mind.
-Don’t use images taken during takeoff or landing, and stop image collection while reorienting on the flight path.
+Don’t use images taken during takeoff or landing.

 Camera settings